|

 local town until it's pushed over a cliff

 by a truck.
-Originally, RKO planned to
+Originally, RKO had planned to

 film it around 1942 but it never got made